RAbo-Github/caad002x/README.md

     Handler.
 Handlers should be used when we deal with communications that last a long time.
 12) AsynTaskLoader: illustrates the use of a Loader through the simulation of a load of data from a database.
+13) AlarmManager: this app allows its user to be run at some points in the future.